-Whether you are building a new house or decorating your current one, there are a few ways to enjoy the many physical and mental health benefits of a greener space
+Whether building a new house or decorating your current one, there are a few ways to enjoy a greener space’s many physical and mental health benefits.

 What is biophilic home design?